Train service

 |---|---|---|

-If you book separate tickets, you usually carry the connection risk yourself.
+If you book separate tickets, connection risk is yours to manage.
 That matters most before the Nightjet.
-Choose an earlier Eurostar into Brussels if the sleeper is the train you cannot afford to miss.
+If the sleeper is the train you cannot afford to miss, book an earlier Eurostar to Brussels with 60 to 90 minutes of buffer time at Midi/Zuid.

-A rail pass makes the most sense if London to Vienna is part of a wider European trip.
-If this is your only long international train journey, compare point-to-point tickets before buying a pass.
+A rail pass makes sense if London to Vienna is part of a longer European trip with multiple train journeys.
+If this is the only long international journey you are taking, compare point-to-point tickets first.
+The reservation costs across all legs can cut the pass advantage significantly.

-The safest London-Vienna train trip is the one with boringly generous connection time.
+The safest London to Vienna trip is the one with boringly generous connection time.
+One late Eurostar can unravel the whole day if the margins are tight.

-For the daytime route, keep a realistic view of the length of the trip.
-A same-day London to Vienna journey can be efficient, but it is still a long travel day with multiple operators and at least two borders.
+For the daytime route: a same-day London to Vienna trip is efficient if the connections work, but it is still a long day across multiple operators and two international borders.
+Arrive with realistic expectations.

 | Traveller type | Suggested route | Why |